hmseeb/leadrscribe/README.md

 ## Architecture

-Handy is built as a Tauri application combining:
+LeadrScribe is built as a Tauri application combining:

 - **Frontend**: React + TypeScript with Tailwind CSS for the settings UI
 - **Backend**: Rust for system integration, audio processing, and ML inference